 45 days after the date the Claims Administrator receives your request for review, unless the Claims Administrator, in its sole discretion, determines that special circumstances require an extension of time for reviewing the claim, in which case the Claims Administrator will render a decision as soon as possible, but not later than 90 days after the Claims Administrator's receipt of your request for review.
 If such an extension of time for review is required, the Claims Administrator shall furnish written notice of the extension of time to the claimant before the end of the initial 45-day period; such notice shall indicate the special circumstances requiring an extension of time and the date by which the Claims Administrator expects to render a determination on review.
 The Claims Administrator may, in its sole discretion, request additional information or a meeting to clarify any matters related to the review of the claim.
 If you request that the Claims Administrator review your claim, you may submit written comments, documents, records and other information relating to the claim.
-Additionally, you shall be provided, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to the claim, provided that the Claims Administrator shall determine, in its sole discretion, whether documents, records and information are relevant to your claim, subject to applicable regulations.
+Additionally, you shall be provided, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information are relevant to your claim, subject to applicable regulations.